cs456s24/cs456s24/lab07/lab07_description.md

    `reasonable comments including header comments for each file that include your names, the assignment, the date, acknowledgment of any sources and the honor code`
 2. Github appears to remove the indentation, but include whitespace (blank lines) for readability as appropriate.
+3. Watch your page alignment in your pdf for your write-up and make sure your figure titles are consistently above or below the figure as well as the title being on the same page as the figure.
+4. For write-ups please also include items outlined in 1 above on the first page.

 # Provided Testbench for P2